WizardTales/pow-node/README.md

 This module was validated with

 - 100k parallel connections.
-Max latency of a full config and verify action was around 10s at full rate, average at 5s.
+P99 latency of a full
+  config and verify action was around 10s at full rate, average at 5s.
   Error rate of requests was only 0.268%